 Common grief and loss

-For this reason I encourage you to ‘get help’.
+I encourage you to ‘get help’ when you experience a common grief and loss.
 Talk to someone who won’t feel bewildered or uncomfortable with your feelings and who won’t tire of you.
 Look for a person who won’t saddle you with advice you haven’t asked for.
 A professional who will work hard to understand you.
 This will allow you to experience the comfort that can come when someone demonstrates that they know and accept how you feel.

 – Tim Hill